Cyber-Root0/xpackages-lock-panel/README.md

-# **Bring Lock**
+# **wp-lock-panel**

 ## Short Description

 Bring Lock is a plugin that locks the admin panel through API requests

-[Bring Lock](https://br.wordpress.org/plugins/bring-lock) was developed with the sole and exclusive purpose of blocking the Wordpress Admin Panel so that no other user can log in, not even the site administrator.
+[wp-lock-panel](https://br.wordpress.org/plugins/wp-lock-panel) was developed with the sole and exclusive purpose of blocking the Wordpress Admin Panel so that no other user can log in, not even the site administrator.
 Blocking occurs when a request is made to the Plugin's API along with the token configured on the panel.

 **Features**